open-contracting/standard/standard/docs/en/03_schema/04_record_package.md

 # Record Package

-The release package schema describes the container document for publishing records.
+<span class="lead">The release package schema describes the container document for publishing records.
 The contents of a record are based on the release schema.
-The package contains important meta-data.
+The package contains important meta-data.</span>

 You can view an interactive version of the release schema below (requires javascript) or [download this version of the schema here]({% url 'schema' release_name 'release-package-schema' %}).